Log Cabins and Lodges in South Wales

 Pembrokeshire, South-Wales

-Log cabin for 2 people, with hot tub and terrace, with pets
+Log cabin for 5 people, with garden, with pets

 Saundersfoot, Pembrokeshire